jupyterlite/xeus/README.md

   - numpy
 ```

-To build the jupyterlite run the following command, where `environment.yaml` is the path to the file you just created
+To build JupyterLite, run the following command where `environment.yaml` is the path to the file you just created

 ```bash
 jupyter lite build --XeusAddon.environment_file=some_path/to/environment.yaml